 About the Remediation and Redevelopment (RR) Program

 The DNR's Remediation and Redevelopment (RR) Program oversees the investigation and cleanup of environmental contamination and the redevelopment of contaminated properties.
-Our staff provide a comprehensive, streamlined program that consolidates state and federal cleanups into one program (e.g., hazardous waste cleanup, underground storage tank investigation and cleanup, spill response, state-funded cleanups and brownfields).
+DNR staff provide a comprehensive, streamlined process that consolidates state and federal cleanups into one program (including hazardous waste cleanup, underground storage tank investigation and cleanup, spill response, state-funded cleanups and brownfields).

 Reports and successes

 In 2010, the RR Program was recognized with a State Program Innovation Award from the Environmental Council of States (ECOS), a nonpartisan organization based in Washington, D.C.
 This honor recognized the Wisconsin Plant Recovery Initiative, a statewide effort to provide environmental and economic assistance to communities and companies struggling with closed manufacturing facilities.

 The DNR was awarded EPA Section 128(a) funds beginning on Sept.
 1, 2003, to enhance its state response program.
 This federal grant is used to support federal and state programs under the jurisdiction of the DNR's Remediation and Redevelopment (RR) Program.

 The Bipartisan Infrastructure Investment and Jobs Act (BIL) passage in November 2021 created additional investments under s.
 128(a) for states and tribes to build response program capacity, oversee brownfields cleanups and conduct site assessment and cleanup activities.

 Below are the reports over the last several years that summarize many of the RR Program's successes.